Back again in almost a week! Just been a little bit over I suppose, but hey I have a big model to show off.

 I started plugging away on this guy on Friday afternoon.
 I didn’t have a ton of time with him then, but an hour or so with the airbrush, and a few hours with metallics saw the basic colors of the model lined out.

 Saturday I pushed for nearly six hours during the day as the grandparents took the kiddos to the fair and another 2 hours later in the evening.
 Sunday I booked probably close to 4 hours and a similar amount of time today (Monday).

 I have always been impressed by the yellow and red quarter schemes, at one point I almost painted howling griffons instead of white scars.
 I spent a good deal of time figuring out what basic scheme I wanted to go with, and seeing the house hawkshroud black and yellow scheme I found something I could easily adjust to my liking.

 There is so much detail in this kit you can really get lost in the model.
 The decals really go a long way in helping those of us not terribly awesome at freehand come away with a really good looking model.
-The weathering was done with oil washes and pigments, the base was colored with pigments and matte varnish mixed together then you guessed it more pigment.
+The weathering was done with oil washes and pigments.
+The base was colored with pigments and matte varnish mixed together, then you guessed it – more pigment.
 I don’t think the dry earthly look can be pulled off any other way.

-Anyway wife is staring at me telling me its time to go to bed so have a good week everyone.
+Anyway, wife is staring at me telling me it’s time to go to bed, so have a good week everyone.

 - How to Create Simple Earth Basing for Miniatures (Tutorial) - February 8, 2015

 - Standish Standoff Painting Entries Completed (Showcase) - November 8, 2014

 - How to Easily Magnetize a Display Board for Your Miniatures - November 3, 2014